blbadger/blbadger.github.io/most-discontinuous.md

 Thus there can be at most $\Bbb R$ functions mapping $\Bbb Q \to \Bbb Q$, but we have already seen that the size of the set of discontinuous functions is $2^{\Bbb R}$.
 This means that discontinuous functions cannot be defined on the set of rational numbers $Q$ for any finite dimension $D$.

-### Aperiodic maps cannot be defined on the rationals

-### Aperiodic trajectories are discontinuous, and cannot be defined on rationals